pyf98/Traffic-Accident-Detection/README.md

 # Traffic Accident Detection via Deep Learning

-This repository contains the code of our IDL course project.
+This repository contains the code of our IDL course project in Fall 2020.

 ## Introduction